 Co-host Rebecca Charbauski: Glad to be back.

 Katie: So Rebecca, this is our final episode in our five part series about the open office truth.
-We’re almost at the end and as you heard at the top, a Steelcase CEO, Jim Keane, he’s going to talk about collaboration today, the last piece in his open office puzzle.
+We’re almost at the end and as you heard at the top, former Steelcase CEO, Jim Keane, he’s going to talk about collaboration today, the last piece in his open office puzzle.
 So we’re going to bring you the conversation that Jim had with Microsoft chief product officer, Panos Panay, in New York a few months ago on how to improve collaboration in the open plan.

 Rebecca: We want to let people know that if you haven’t been listening to the podcast series, you can start with us right now.
 Listen and learn about collaboration, especially since I recently read a study from Microsoft that says you and I, Katie, were on two times as many teams as we were just five years ago.